 Mr. Anonymous: What happened next was a real eye-opener, a real reality check.

 I was at home with my new partner; things had calmed down a little but were still tense at work with her sister and family.
-I still felt very uncomfortable; you know, with the everyone's-talking-about-me feeling, or, he's-the-guy-having-an-affair-with-a-married-woman look, etc.
+I still felt very uncomfortable; you know, with that everyone's-talking-about-me feeling, or, he's-the-guy-having-an-affair-with-a-married-woman look, etc.

-Anyway.
-It was a time her husband came around to pick up the kids.
+Anyway, it was a time her husband came around to pick up the kids.
 Yes, we had the kids living with us.
 I could feel the intense I-want-to-kill-you-still feeling coming from him.
 So he came to collect his kids for the day but his son said he wanted to stay with me - Ouch!

 That was it.
 Her husband became angry and stormed off which then set my partner off.
 She became angry at her son for not going and started blaming him for upsetting his dad.